Kinetic Equilibrium Prediction at TCV using RAPTOR and FBT: Data availability

 \section{Data availability}

-The simulation results presented in this article will be made available online in a public repository.
-They may be accessed and reused in accordance with the conditions specified in that repository.
+The simulation results presented in this article will be made available in a publicly accessible Zenodo repository upon acceptance of the paper.
+They may be accessed and reused in accordance with the conditions specified therein.